 Meet Our Companion Animals

-At GIS, we live by and teach the Golden Rule: “Do unto others as you would have them do unto you.”
+At German International Academy, we live by and teach the Golden Rule: “Do unto others as you would have them do unto you.”

 We enable children to have compassion and empathy for their furry, feathered, and finned friends are vital for preventing cruelty to animals as well as in raising them to respect and treat those who are different from them with kindness.

-We have several animals at school ranging from chickens to goats and there are several reasons for having these animals as our companions, covering all the areas of our curriculum.
+We have several animals at the Academy ranging from chickens to goats and there are several reasons for having these animals as our companions, covering all the areas of our curriculum.

-Our students love meeting our highly trained and socialized animals, practicing safe interactions and learning firsthand about compassion for all animals.
+Our students love meeting our highly trained and socialized and practising safe interactions and learning firsthand about compassion for all animals.
 All our companion animals have shelter or rescue backgrounds.

 Cow therapy is the best therapy.
 Cows are love.
 We simply cannot stay in an anxious, or wounded state when you’re with a cow.
 Lean against a cow or brush a steer and your veins will soon course with love.
-Now that you know the different side about cows be sure to come and meet our, Mr. Jim Bob.
+Now that you know the different side about cows to be sure to come and meet, Mr. Jim Bob.

 The school rescued him from a Cowman when he was six months old as an orphaned calf.
 He has quite a personality.
 He loves to be brushed.
 He loves attention from children.
 He seems to be very attentive and watches everything that goes on around him.